How to Configure Smart Mesh in Nebula – Setup, Monitoring, and Troubleshooting

 The units should show online and by different symbols:

-The hollow-green-symbol indicates that the respective AP is working as a repeater AP, while the color-filled icon displays the AP is running as a root AP.
+The hollow-green symbol indicates that the respective AP is working as a repeater AP, while the colour-filled icon indicates that the AP is running as a root AP.

 Since Firmware 6.30 we can now disable the Smart-Mesh Downlink on Repeater APs to avoid other Mesh APs siphoning away Bandwidth.